A Love Affair with Jesus

 So when you come in from doing something for God, don’t expect a reward, only more work.
 It’s a wonder the crowds followed Jesus at all.
 But what exactly is the work of God?
 In what way are we to serve him?
 We have the example of Francis, to add to that of Jesus’ own life and ministry.
 Yet, how can we in our own time and place attempt to live more fully into the Gospel?

 First, there is no getting around the fact that the Bible knows nothing of professional clergy serving a congregation.
 The Bible teaches that all Christians are ministers of the Bible by virtue of their baptism.
 Then as ministers, each of us has a wide variety of jobs to do in the kingdom of God based on the gifts God has given us.
-Here at St. Paul’s, you benefit from the work of your rector and deacon and other priests, Bishop Shipps and others.
-Yet the work of this parish is not the work of the clergy alone.
+Here at St. Paul’s, you currently have no rector.
+I am working with the vestry and you will soon have an interim rector to work with you, but this is the perfect week to recall that the church is not about a priest.
+The church benefits from priests, but no church is about its pastor.
 There are many tasks some noticed, many unremarked, that are part of the thankless task of keeping a busy parish going.
+These are the work of persons lay and ordained.
+An I know that many of you have worked very hard for a long time to keep St. Paul’s going.
+There is always something to be done.

 You know how thankless these tasks are because you have the same issue at home.
 Do you get thanked every time you do the dishes?
 Or cut the grass?
 Or wash the laundry?
 Or make your bed?
 Or do your homework?
 Probably not.
 But just some time pass without doing the dishes, cutting the grassing, washing the laundry, making your bed or doing your homework and you are sure to hear about it.
 These are thankless tasks and you take them on with no thought to getting praise for doing them.
 Francis had a much larger group that fell into the category of thankless tasks.
 He was willing to give his whole life to Christ and expected no thanks for any of it, seeing all he did as small in comparison to what God did for him through Jesus Christ.